Accessories for wet and dry vacuum cleaners

 Makes wet and dry vacuum cleaners even more versatile: Original Kärcher WD accessories

-Whether it is narrow spaces in the vehicle interior, the connection of power tools or collecting drill dust.
-Only with the right accessory can the wet and dry vacuum cleaners display their full multifunctional nature, leaving dirt no chance.
-The accessories have been specially developed for the Kärcher wet and dry vacuum cleaners.
-Together with the devices, they unleash highly impressive cleaning efficiency and expand the application possibilities.
+Only with the right accessory can the wet and dry vacuum cleaners display their full multifunctional nature, whether it's getting into narrow spaces in the vehicle interior, connecting to power tools or collecting drill dust – leaving dirt with no chance.
+Used in combination with the devices, they deliver highly impressive cleaning efficiency and expand the application possibilities.

 Filters